 A cloned Find Window has the same features and functionality as the main view window.
-In addition, a cloned Find Window has two extra icons:
+In addition, a cloned Find Window has this extra icon:

-- Rename Tree Renames the cloned Find Window to a name different from the default name. - Delete Tree Deletes the cloned Find Window.
+· Rename Tree - Renames the cloned Find Window to a name different from the default name.

 You may find multiple find windows useful in floorplanning.
-For example, If your design has both a RAM and a MACC block and you want to filter and select both and display them in the Chip Canvas, you need two Find windows for the logical view, one with the filter based on Macro type > RAM and the other with the filter based on Macro type > MACC.
+For example, If your design has both a RAM and a MACC block and you want to filter and select both and display them in the Floorplanner View, you need two Find windows for the logical view, one with the filter based on Macro type > RAM and the other with the filter based on Macro type > MACC.